Angel-El/FDC_MicDAT2026/README.md

 This framework accompanies the paper submitted to **MicDAT 2026**: *"Analysis and Pre-Silicon Verification of a FDC based CT Detector IC With Integrated Photodiode"*.

+## Repository Script Architecture

+To facilitate the pre-silicon verification and post-layout benchmarking of the FDC loop, the codebase is structured into the following specialized Python modules:

+*   **`SIM_CCO.py`**: The main execution script of the behavioral simulation framework.
+It configures the global loop setup, controls the transient simulation execution, sweeps the input current parameters, and evaluates the top-level performance metrics of the converter.
+*   **`cco.py`**: A core object-oriented library that defines the internal behavioral blocks of the Current-Controlled Oscillator (CCO) and the feedback network.
+It explicitly models the clock-cycle-accurate dynamics of the sub-blocks, including charge integration, active amplification, high-speed comparison, and charge-pump (CP) synchronous current injection.
+This file is automatically imported and executed by `SIM_CCO.py`.
+*   **`NoiseSources.py`**: A theoretical analytical tool dedicated to calculating the mathematical noise floor contributions of individual analog frontend blocks.
+It estimates noise power spectral densities to predict architectural performance limiters.
+*   **`ProcessingCadenceData.py`**: A post-processing utility designed to parse and evaluate transient simulation data exported as a `.csv` matrix from **Cadence Spectre**.
+By importing raw foundry data (input photodiode currents, $n_{CP}$ pulse counts, $SYNC$ signal states, and transient time steps), this script extracts the fine frequency-to-digital metrics ($n_{FL}$, time between first and last nCP within integration window).
+This enables a direct, high-fidelity accuracy benchmarking between the theoretical Python behavioral model and the physical transistor-level implementation.

 ## 🚀 Key Features
 * **Clock-Cycle-Accurate Simulation:** Discretizes continuous-time integration into synchronous temporal steps ($T_{\text{clk}} = 10\text{ ns}$), completely bypassing matrix-based differential equations.
 * **Encapsulated Circuit Dynamics:** Internalizes CCO node dynamics, preamplifier open-loop gain modeling, and voltage-domain noise injection within a single object-oriented class execution.